Ashhurst Domain

 Ashhurst used to be the site of a pā.
 Otangaki is the name of this place – it refers to pulling out the weeds to prepare the rich soils for cultivation.

-In the late 1800s access to the area was by river ferry until the first wooden bridge was built in 1886.
-When the bridge was badly damaged by severe flooding in 1895, the ferry was brought back into operation until 1909 when a replacement bridge was built.
-The current concrete bridge was constructed 1969.
+Access to the area was by boat until the first wooden bridge was built in 1886.
+The current concrete bridge was completed in 1969.

 Stay at our pet-friendly campground